ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

     - `target_encoder.pickle`: An encoded version of categorical features used in the model.
     - `columns.json`: A JSON file containing information about the columns used in the model.
     - `suburb.json`: A JSON file containing information about the prperty count and region for each suburb.
+    - `data.csv`: A CSV file containing the data after feature engineering to generate a trained model in case it is not being downloaded from GitHub due to its large size.
 - `data_engineering`: Contains scripts for loading data, creating a database, and getting data from the database.
     - `createddb.sh`: A shell script to create a PostgreSQL database.
     - `db_config.py`: Generate a configuration file for the database.